apigee/api-platform-samples/doc-samples/nodejs-baas-cookbook/README.md

-# BaaS application with Node.js on running on Apigee Edge
+# Mediate between Edge and API BaaS with Node.js

+### Sample use case

+Deploy a Node.js target app on Apigee Edge that performs CRUD operations in an API BaaS data store.

+### About

-This cookbook sample illustrates how to create a simple BaaS solution with Node.js running on Apigee Edge.
-The service is written entirely in Node.js and it functions as the target of the API proxy.
-The app stores and retrieves employee profile information.
-The backend data storage is provided by Apigee App Services through the Usergrid API.
+This sample illustrates how to create a simple BaaS solution with Node.js running on Apigee Edge.
+The mediation layer is written entirely in Node.js, and it functions as the target of the API proxy.
+The sample app stores and retrieves employee profile information.

+This is a pattern that you can use to mediate between Edge and any other back-end data store -- it doesn't have to be specific to BaaS.

 For overview information and a detailed discussion of this application, see the Apigee Edge cookbook topic: